shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 As mentioned, the generator network is a deep-convolutional network.
 It consists of 8 convolutional layers.

-All layer except the last layer use a rectified linear (ReLU) activation paired with batch normalisation.
+All layers except the last layer use a rectified linear (ReLU) activation paired with batch normalisation.
 The ReLU introduces non-linearities into the network, which is especially important in deep networks since these non-linearities help take full advantage of all layers in the network.
 Additionally, batch normalisation is introduced to help improve the efficiency of the training process.
 Batch normalisation can help address the internal covariance shift that occurs especially in deep neural networks [^2].
 This optimisation process helps speed up training by making the optimisation process faster and more stable.

 For this generator model, layers 3 and 6 are upsampling convolutional layers using the `ConvTranspose` layer with a stride of 2.
 All other layers are implmented in a similar way using a stride length of 1 instead.